 It's been a bad week for LinkedIn, the social network for professionals.
-First, we learned that its iOS app was copying entire meeting notes from its
+First, we learned that its iOS app was copying entire meeting notes from its calendar section and transmitting the information back to LinkedIn.
+Then news dropped on the LinkedIn hack.
+The company later admitted that millions of its user accounts were breached via password-hacking programs.

 First and foremost: Before you read any further, change your LinkedIn password if you haven't already.
 Here's how to do it: Under your name in the upper right-hand corner, click "Settings," then click the "Accounts" tab.
 Select "Change Password" and enter your existing password.
 Then choose a new password that follows best security practices -- one with a combination of letters, numbers and symbols to make it less susceptible to password-hacking programs.